Slate industry in the Nantlle Valley

 The Slate Industry in the Nantlle Valley was the major industry of the area.
 The Nantlle Valley is the site of oldest slate quarry in Wales at Cilgwyn, and during the nineteenth and twentieth centuries it was a major centre of the Slate industry in Wales.
-The quarries of the area are a World Heritage site.
+The quarries of the area are a World Heritage Site.

 Geology

 The slate veins that cross the Nantlle Valley are nearly vertical.
 The Faengoch ("Red Vein") runs through the Cilgwyn and Braich quarries and produced red and purple coloured slates.
 The Pen-y-Bryn quarry produced purple and blue slates with a thin vein of green slate between them.

 History

-Dyffryn Nantlle was one of the major slate quarrying regions of Wales during the nineteenth and twentieth centuries, having at least 37 operating slate quarries at one given time.
+The Nantlle Valley was one of the major slate quarrying regions of Wales during the nineteenth and twentieth centuries, having at least 37 operating slate quarries at one given time.
 It was an innovative region in the development of the slate industry.
 The Cilgwyn quarry on the north side of the valley is the oldest in Wales and one of the oldest in Europe, dating from the 12th century.
 By the start of the 19th century, slate was still being extracted in a primitive manner:

 "The stones were smashed up with a hammer without any rule; any piece of rock which happened to be of anything like a slate was made use of, but at least half of the good rock was destroyed.
 The men at that time took contracts from the landowners, paying two guineas per annum for the privilege of quarrying slates.
 Each man dug a hole where he thought proper, and many of the quarries to this day are suffering from the heedless way in which the holes were excavated and the rubble disposed of usually thrown out close to the hole on the good vein."

 The first steam engine to be used in the slate industry was a pump installed at the Hafodlas quarry in the valley in 1807.
 Slate roofing tiles have been excavated at Segontium Roman camp in Caernarfon and are thought to have originated in the Nantlle Valley.

 Unlike most of the other slate producing regions in Wales the Nantlle Valley developed a large number of small, independent quarries because most of the land in the valley was owned by a number of small landowners rather than a single large landowner.
 At the height of the industry there were over 50 quarries being worked in the valley.